-This response has been endorsed by the Dedham Vale AONB Partnership chairman and vice chairman in relation to comments relating to the potential impacts on that AONB.
+This response has been endorsed by the Dedham Vale AONB Partnership acting chairman in relation to comments relating to the potential impacts on that AONB.
 References in this response to 'AONB Partnership' purely relate to the Suffolk Coast & Heaths AONB Partnership.

-The AONB Partnership response to: Five Estuaries Offshore Wind Farm Public Consultation July-August 2022
+The AONB Partnership response to: Five Estuaries Offshore Wind Farm Public Consultation March to May 2023